 |“Here are five interesting facts about them: These huge birds of prey have a wingspan of up to 2.4 meters, with the females larger than the males.
 African fish eagles are very efficient hunters and only hunt for about 10 minutes each day.
 Besides fish, they also eat young birds, monkeys, baby crocodiles, and frogs.”|

 Note: Some of today’s photo captions were taken from this site.
-Today’s rhino photos are a combination of those we took last Friday and other’s we’d yet to post from prior visits to Kruger.
+Today’s rhino photos combine those we took last Friday and others we’d yet to post from prior visits to Kruger.

-The wonderful adventures continue with friends Tom and Lois.
-Every day is action-packed with a combination of sightings in the garden, Kruger National Park and the Marloth Park fence overlooking the Crocodile River into Kruger.
+The beautiful adventures continue with friends Tom and Lois.
+Every day is action-packed with a combination of sightings in the garden, Kruger National Park, and the Marloth Park fence overlooking the Crocodile River into Kruger.

-Add in the fabulous dinners at a variety of local restaurants as well as right here at our holiday home as we make good home-cooked meals, we couldn’t all be enjoying ourselves more.
+Add in the fabulous dinners at a variety of local restaurants and right here at our holiday home as we make good home-cooked meals.
+We couldn’t all be enjoying ourselves more.

 |Rhinos grazing in the grass in Kruger.
 (Photo was taken a few months ago).|

-Last night we dined in and cooked chicken “flatties” on the braai which are simply whole chickens cut by the butcher to make them entirely flat.
-Then, they are seasoned in special sauces and spices to enhance the flavor.
+Last night we dined in and cooked chicken “flatties” on the braai, which are simply whole chickens cut by the butcher to make them entirely flat.
+Then, they are seasoned in unique sauces and spices to enhance the flavor.

 This morning we had no less than 20 animals from four species in the garden.
 We all were enthralled with this great turnout as we snapped photos right and left.